- Everywhere where a lot of energy is produced and medium power is required.

 - are high-priced because they are not produced in low-wage countries and do not enjoy the economies of scale of high production volumes.

 A small NOTE beforehand to avoid confusion.
 The salt battery is NOT a salt water battery.
-It is a saline-nickel battery.
+It is a sodium-nickel battery.
 More about this below in the chemistry.

 Not all batteries are the same.
 There are big differences in efficiency, ecology, economy and safety.
 See below for a graphical comparison of the current storage technologies.

 In terms of size and weight, the salt battery has approximately the same energy density as lithium-ion batteries.
 If we look at the temperature range, the salt battery is far ahead of all other battery types.
 With a temperature range from +60°C to -20°C, it can be operated under hot conditions, such as in Africa, as well as under very cold conditions, such as outside in winter.
 The remaining capacity after 10 years is still 100 %.
 Battery death does not happen abruptly, as it does with lead or lithium-ion, but very slowly.
 If a cell fails, it is bypassed and only the storage capacity is reduced by the small amount of this cell.
 Otherwise, the battery continues to function as before.
 When this battery death begins after about 15 years, a new battery can be added at any time.
 The old battery can continue to be used until its storage capacity has completely disappeared.
 The battery does not need a discharge buffer, i.e. it can be completely discharged without suffering any damage.
 It can easily be allowed to cool down, shut down and then be powered up again months later without any problems.
 Unlike lead-acid and lithium batteries, the salt battery can neither burn nor explode.
 It requires no ventilation, no air conditioning, no temperature control and no special fire protection or fire warning devices.
 The salt battery is absolutely safe.
 It is also not toxic, corrosive or harmful to the environment.
 It is the salt in the soup of battery storage.